CEED/libCEED/doc/libCEED.md

   CeedBasisCreateTensorH1Lagrange(ceed, 1, 1, 2, Q, CEED_GAUSS, &bx);
   CeedBasisCreateTensorH1Lagrange(ceed, 1, 1, P, Q, CEED_GAUSS, &bu);
 ```

+Other elements with this structure can be specified in terms of the `Q×P` matrices that evaluate values and gradients at quadrature points in one dimension using `CeedBasisCreateTensorH1`.
+Elements that do not have
+tensor product structure, such as symmetric elements on simplices, will be created
+using different constructors.

 The **G** operators for the mesh nodes, `Erestrictx`, and the unknown field,
 `Erestrictu`, are specified in the `CeedElemRestrictionCreate()`.
 Both of these